Customizations

 Warning

 Use caution when supplying username and password in delivery_settings.
-These files are readable by unprivileged users and as such this information can be found by a sophsticated user without privilege escelation.
+These files are readable by unprivileged users and as such this information can be found by a sophisticated user without privilege escalation.

 Sample configuration: